ABOUT THE NEW YORK FOLKLORE SOCIETY

 |Laurie Longfield, Gallery and Administration|

-Laurie Longfield was born and raised in Schenectady, New York, and has lived in many areas of the US, from Seattle, Washington, to New York City and Brooklyn, to Burbank, California.
-Laurie has worked in the arts and banking and finance for most of her business career, having worked at EF Hutton, European American Bank, and Manufacturers Hanover Trust on Wall Street, and at Chase Manhattan Bank and the Aspen Art Museum in Colorado.
+Laurie Longfield was born and raised in Schenectady, New York, and has lived in many areas of the United States, including Seattle, New York City, Colorado, and California.
+Laurie has worked in the arts, and banking and finance for most of her business career, having worked at EF Hutton, European American Bank, and Manufacturers Hanover Trust on Wall Street, and at Chase Manhattan Bank and the Aspen Art Museum in Colorado.
 She has an associate degree in Advertising Design and Production.
-At NYFS, Laurie is the gallery manager, coordinating the gallery inventory and maintaining artist records and fulfilling web-based sales.
-She also processes and records membership activity and maintains the membership database.
-She is the administrative manager for Voices, and works very closely with executive director Ellen McHale on the administration of various projects, such as the CD Club, Voices of New York, and Dr. McHale’s and Dr. Elizabeth Tucker’s book, New York State Folklife: A Reader.
+At NYFS, Laurie is the Gallery Manager, coordinating the Gallery inventory and sales, maintaining Gallery artist records, and fulfilling web-based sales.
+She also processes membership activity.
+Laurie is the administrative manager for Voices, and works with Executive Director Ellen McHale on the administration of many of the Society’s varied projects and programs.
 Laurie is a licensed New York State Notary Public.